Skip to content

 • Auto-responder feature for efficient customer communication

-• Built-in marketing tools to run polls, surveys, sweepstakes, and push notifications
+• Tools to run polls, surveys, sweepstakes, and push notifications

 Cons

-• Potential additional costs for advanced features and integrations
+• Additional costs for advanced features and integrations

 • Challenges with customer service and using numbers for calling